 - Grounds Enhancement The Council has worked with various garden clubs to identify and label all trees and shrubs on the Kilgore-Lewis grounds.
 The Sudie Mulligan Wildflower Garden has been upgraded.

-- Arbor Day This annual celebration takes place on the grounds of the Kilgore-Lewis House and is held in partnership with the public schools, City of Greenville, TreesGreenville, and sponsoring industries.
+- Arbor Day This annual celebration takes place on the grounds of the Kilgore-Lewis House and is held in partnership with the public schools, The City of Greenville, TreesGreenville, and our sponsoring partners.
 It will be held from 4-6 pm on Thursday, April 19, 2018.

 - Birds!
 Encourage clubs and individual members to buy organic, shade-grown coffee and take part in the Great Backyard Bird Count.

-- Natural Backyard Wildlife Habitats The Greenville Council of Garden Clubs will continue to partner with the South Carolina Wildlife Federation and other WAIT (Wildlife and Industry Together) partners in advocating environmental stewardship by establishing Carolina Fence Gardens and Wildlife Habitats.
+- Natural Backyard Wildlife Habitats We will continue to partner with the South Carolina Wildlife Federation and other WAIT (Wildlife and Industry Together) partners in advocating environmental stewardship by establishing Carolina Fence Gardens and Wildlife Habitats.

 - Civic Environment The Council will work with the City of Greenville Beautification Commission and Keep Greenville County Beautiful on city and county beautification and recycling programs.